 Aimable Twagirayezu, Global Civil Sharing Country Representative said that as an international NGO with a mission to promote sustainable development and the self-reliance of communities through capacity building of residents in developing countries, they are helping those residents to change their mindsets.

-“We are changing their attitudes so that they join the savings and credit groups, and their lives will be changed by saving and borrowing from the groups to develop themselves and change their lives,” he said.
+“We are changing their attitudes so that they join the savings and credit groups, and their lives will be changed by saving and borrowing from the groups to develop themselves and change their lives,”

 In collaboration with SACCO, Global Civil Sharing assists these citizens to obtain loans so that those belonging to the group receive loans that are more than Rwf1 million per group.